-Reporting Test Scores Colleges that require SATs or ACTs as part of the application need an official score report containing your scores.
+Reporting Test Scores Colleges that require SATs or ACTs as part of the application oftenneed an official score report containing your scores.
 Hotchkiss does not report test scores to colleges.
-It is the student's responsibility to request that the College Board or ACT send score reports to each of the colleges to which she/he is making an application.
-This report should be sent once the student's testing profile is complete (i.e., it contains SAT or ACT and at least 2-3 SAT Subject Test scores if they are required).
+It is the student's responsibility to request that the College Board or ACT send score reports to each of the colleges to which they are making an application.
+This report should be sent once the student's testing profile is complete.
 Please note: some colleges accept self-reported test scores on the Common Application.
-It is the responsibility of the students to note colleges'
+It is the responsibility of the students to note colleges' policies.

-policies.

-Score Choice: The College Board recently instituted score choice.
-As explained on the College Board website, Score Choice gives you the option to choose which scores (by test date for the SAT with Writing and by individual test for SAT Subject TestsTM) you send to colleges - in accordance with an institution's stated score-use practice.
+Score Choice: As explained on the College Board website, Score Choice gives you the option to choose which scores.
 You can choose scores from one, several, or all SAT test dates.
 Individual colleges will have different policies regarding this option.
-Please refer to www.collegeboard.org and the individual colleges' websites for additional information.
+Please refer to www.collegeboard. org and the individual colleges' websites for additional information.